Muskan-Git-Code/Notes/src/main/java/SystemDesign/HLD.md

 ### 📬 Message / Processing/ Task Queue
 Used for asynchronous (multi-thread) communication between producers and consumers.
 It gives better performance as producer/ consumer works independently, loosely coupled.
 Example: Kafka (High performance data pipelines).

-**Workflow:** Producer sends task --> Queue stores it and assigns to server --> If delay, reassigns to next available server
+**Workflow:** Producer sends task --> Queue stores it and assigns to server --> If delayed, reassigns to next available server

 ---